MIT’S GATEWAY TO NON-DEGREE PROGRAMS FOR PROFESSIONALS

 Worthy of note is that MIT faculty lead and teach all MIT Professional Education offerings.
 Some of our programs have a long history, others are relatively new.

-Our premium offering, the Advanced Study Program, enrolls professionals from around the globe who take regular, credit-bearing MIT courses for one or more semesters here on campus in Cambridge.
+The Advanced Study Program enrolls professionals from around the globe who take regular, credit-bearing MIT courses for one or more semesters here on campus in Cambridge.

-Short Programs, formerly called the Professional Institute, draws more than 1200 global participants to campus each year to attend some 50 short courses,1-5 days long, offered primarily in the summer.
+Short Programs, formerly called the Professional Institute, draws more than 1500 global participants to campus each year to attend some 50 short courses, 2-5 days long, offered primarily in the summer.

 Some of our short courses are offered in international locations through International Programs.